-Many people who were diagnosed with HIV before 1996 when the effective HIV treatment came, received sickness compensation (formerly known as ”early retirement”).
+Many people who were diagnosed with HIV before 1996 when the effective HIV treatment came, received sickness compensation (formerly known as “early retirement”).
 Sickness compensation counts as income and is therefore pensionable*, but many people experience the pension as insufficient.
-Persons with low pension can apply for additional housing allowance and elderly support.
+Persons receiving a low pension can apply for additional housing allowance and elderly support.

 If you have had little or no income in Sweden, you will receive a low income-based pension, or none at all.
 However, you may be entitled to “guarantee pension” (“garantipension”).
 In order to be entitled to a guarantee pension, you must have lived in Sweden for at least three years.
 In order to get a full guarantee pension, you must have lived in Sweden for at least 40 years.

-Knowledge network for women living with HIV organized a seminar on the subject of pensions and rights in September 2017.
+The Knowledge network for women living with HIV organized a seminar on the subject of pensions and rights in September 2017.
 You can read more about what was brought up and discussed during the seminar here.